-first edition, ver.
-1.03 (en)
+second supplemented edition, ver.
+2.01 (en)

-The present work considers, from the system point of view, the categorisation of entities in the inanimate and animate and the human being as a particular species of the animate.
+Igor Furgel (office@furgel.com) The present work considers, from the system point of view, the categorisation of entities in the inanimate and animate and the human being as a particular species of the animate.
 By applying the system approach, we were able to show that

 - 1) Any system, both inanimate and alive, is always a stochastic, i.e. non-deterministic system. - 2) The systems of inanimate Nature are truly-stochastic, i.e. they implement the so-called "Markov process".
 Their temporal evolution is continuously subject to the Principle of Least Action.
-Such systems do not have the property of direct "memory". - 3) The systems of animate Nature are quasi-stochastic, i.e. they do not implement the "Markov process".
+Such systems do not have the property of immediate (direct) "memory". - 3) The systems of animate Nature are quasi-stochastic, i.e. they do not implement the "Markov process".
 Their temporal evolution is subject to the principle of Least Resources Consumption (PLR), but only on statistically long intervals and on statistically large amount of the system's substrate.
 Locally, by contrast, their temporal evolution deviates from the PLR.
 This is why such systems possess "free will".
 Significant local deviations in the temporal evolution of such systems from the PLR can destroy these systems as such.
-Following the principle of Self-Preservation of System (PSP) stabilises such systems through feedback mechanisms.
-Such systems also have the property of direct "memory" and the property of "teachability". - 4) The human, as a system of the animate Nature, has the following additional properties that distinguish him from all other living systems. - In addition to "memory" and "teachability", the human includes in decision-making the risks reflection, i.e. the result of reflection of a part of possible (future) states that include both the world surrounding the human and the human himself, including his own finitude as a system.
+Following the principle of Self-Preservation of System (PSP) stabilises such systems through an adaptation mechanism.
+Such systems also have the indispensable property of immediate (direct) and long-term "memory" and the property of "teachability". - 4) The human, as a system of the animate Nature, has the following additional properties that distinguish him from all other living systems.
+In addition to "memory" and "teachability", the human includes in decision-making the risks reflection, i.e. the result of reflection of a part of possible (future) states that include both the world surrounding the human and the human himself, including his own finitude as a system.